cultuurnet/stoplight-docs-best-practices/docs/error-responses.md

 Error responses should always include a JSON body that conforms to [RFC7807](https://datatracker.ietf.org/doc/html/rfc7807), also known as a "problem detail".

+### Required properties

-publiq APIs should always include at least the 4 following properties defined by the standard:
+Error responses from publiq APIs should always include at least the 4 following properties defined by the standard:

 - `type` - A URL used to identify the problem.
 It is encouraged that this URL points to a human-readable explanation of the error for developers
 - `title` - A short, human-readable summary of the problem type.
 (Should always be the same for the given `type`!)